How to survive the longest month of the year.

 After the excess of New Year, Christmas and the office parties.
 January is a time to stay in, relax, and rejuvenate.
 Staying in can be fun too.
 Get your housemates and friends involved.
 Cook a dinner where everyone buys something.
 Host a January stakeation watching films and Netflix.
 Have a month where you don’t buy any takeaway meals or eat out.
 Unless it’s a special occasion e.g. birthday – you don’t need to waste money.

 Many people adopt Dry January, which is a cheap and healthy way of getting through the month!
-If you can’t face giving up your favourite tipple, why not invest in a wine box for the month or just drink one evening a week to save those pennies.
+If you can’t face giving up your favourite tipple, consider investing in a wine box for the month.
+Alternatively, just drink one evening a week to save those pennies.
 It’s amazing how cheap a food shop can be with no alcohol in your basket.

 6. Boost your income this month

 I am a firm believer in not just saving money, but increasing your income.
-2020 is the year you can add an extra side hustle, ask for a pay rise, and boost your income through passion projects or do small jobs on the side.
+2020 is the year you can add an extra side hustle.
+You can ask for a pay rise and boost your income through passion projects.
+Additionally, you can do small jobs on the side.
 Each month I am going to try out a different way of making extra money to share with you.

 7. Use an automatic savings tool like Chip or Plum

 January is not the time you feel you want to be saving.
 Every penny counts!
 Yet this is the exact time to kickstart some positive financial habits.
-Broke Girl in the City is working in partnership with Chip and Plum to offer a welcome bonus to anyone who signs up and uses the app.
+Broke Girl in the City is working with Chip and Plum.
+They offer a welcome bonus to anyone who signs up and uses the app.
 I have already signed up and have saved £7.31.
 Not bad eh?

 I absolutely love my Monzo app.
-Not only does it categorise my spending so I can monitor my outgoings.
+Not only does it categorise my spending so I can track my outgoings.
 I can set up ‘pots’ of money within the app.
 I have a rent pot, which is where I save my rent money on a monthly basis.
-I also have a savings account, which is where I keep the money for emergencies.
-What has really proved useful is that I set myself a weekly budget and then put that money into a weekly pot.
-I soon found I was borrowing money from my future self by moving money from Week 2 to Week 1, which is why I was struggling to get from payday to payday.
-If you strip back your spending, make sure once you have set up your weekly pots, you only spend what you have budgeted for.
+Also I have a savings account, which is where I keep the money for emergencies.
+I set myself a weekly budget.
+Then, I put that money into a weekly pot.
+I found I was borrowing money from my future self.
+I moved money from Week 2 to Week 1.
+That’s why I was struggling to get from payday to payday.
+If you strip back your spending, make sure you have set up your weekly pots.
+Spend only what you have budgeted for.

 9. How to make your money stretch further

-My mother always taught me to go to supermarkets at the end of the day when they have foods reduced to clear.
+My mother always taught me to shop at supermarkets at day’s end.
+That’s when they have foods reduced to clear.
 A great tip.
-Make sure you know what weekly budget you have so that you don’t go over and are really scraping by at the end of the month.
+Make sure you know your weekly budget.
+This way, you don’t go over it.
+Avoid really scraping by at the end of the month.
 There are so many apps and promotions happening in January.
 Why not take advantage of a free mocktail this month courtesy of DrinkUp London.

 10. Get help if you’re struggling

 Looking at the New Year is a great way to start new positive habits with money and finances.
 Be honest with yourself.
-Are you always broke, trying to manage from payday to payday because you overspend or is it because you just have too little money left after all of our basic outgoings.
+Are you always broke?
+Do you try to manage from payday to payday because you overspend?
+Or is it because you just have too little money left after all of our basic outgoings?

 Sara Williams, from debtcamel offers this great advice.
 Be honest with yourself – is this a one-off problem or do you have it most months?
-If it happens too often, then could you budget better in the first week or two after you are paid or is there really too little money to last?
+If it happens too often, then consider budgeting better in the first week or two after you are paid.
+Or, is there really too little money to last?

-If there is too little money too last, talk to a good debt adviser, there is a list here with options for all sorts of different situations: Don’t keep staggering on with your debts and bills getting worse every month.
+If there is too little money to last, talk to a good debt adviser.
+There is a list here with options for all sorts of different situations.
+Don’t keep staggering on with your debts and bills getting worse every month.